AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-ToDo.md

 ## Processing data
 Command lines and tools to prepare data for processing
 - clothia to HLT
-- spliting the file into H (antibody) and T (target) files
+- splitting the file into H (antibody) and T (target) files
 - identifying the hotspots
-- trunccating if necessary
+- trunccating T if necessary

  ## Running the analysis
+ - prelim get the example to work
  - getting your molecule to work, organizing directories
  - modifying bash scripts, command lines
  - experimenting with parameters